opencord/docs/developer/imagebuilder.md

 file with a `docker_image_whitelist` list - see `cord/helm-charts/examples/*-images.yaml` for examples.

-These images will be retagged with a `candidate` tag after being pulled.
+These images are retagged with a `candidate` tag after being pulled.

 ### Adding a Synchronizer Image